|

 118. glorious

-having or deserving or conferring glory
+having or deserving or conferring high honor

 This in turn led to the Glorious Revolution is Britain, the American Revolution, the French Revolution, and the Latin American Revolutions.